suncoast-devs/handbook/lessons/front-end-safari/adding-style.md

 themselves, remove the border, and apply some inner padding to give the text some visual separation.

-However, when we do this we also format the form button.
+However, when we do this, we also format the form button.
 We can reapply the normal button style by adding:

 ```css